SteeltoeOSS/Documentation/api/v4/management/health.md

 ```

 > [!TIP]
+> It's recommended to use `AddAllActuators()` instead of adding individual actuators,
+> which enables individually turning them on/off at runtime via configuration.

+> [!TIP]
 > By default, health contributors for disk space, liveness, and readiness are activated.
 They can be turned off through configuration:
 > ```json
 > {